Role guide

 Common Mistakes

 Blocking randomly with no reasoning on Night 1.
 You have zero confirmed information, true — but you can still make a strategic guess.
 Block the person who seemed most eager to lead Day 1 discussion.
-Mafia members who lead early often have night roles worth disrupting.
+Werewolf members who lead early often have night roles worth disrupting.
 A purely random block teaches you nothing.

 Revealing with insufficient evidence.
 One peaceful night after a block doesn't prove anything.
-The Doctor might have independently saved the same target, or the Mafia might have been blocked by some other interaction.
+The Doctor might have independently saved the same target, or the Werewolves might have been blocked by some other interaction.
 You need multiple correlated nights before your Courtesan claim is convincing.
-Revealing with weak data just makes you a night kill target with nothing to show for it.
+Revealing with weak data just makes you a night target with nothing to show for it.

 How This Role Interacts With Others